Sir David Amess stabbing: What we know so far

 Sir David, who was married with five children, served as an MP for 38 years, initially in Basildon from 1983, before representing Southend West from 1997.

-Raised as a Roman Catholic, he was known politically as a social conservative and a prominent campaigner against abortion and on animal welfare issues.
+Raised as a Roman Catholic, he was known politically as a social conservative and a prominent campaigner against abortion.
+He was also a committed campaigner on animal welfare issues, and supported a ban on fox hunting.

-The 69-year-old was also a Brexit supporter and vocal champion for the town he represented, particularly in his long-running campaign to make Southend a city.
+The 69-year-old was a Brexit supporter and vocal champion for the town he represented, particularly in his long-running campaign to make Southend a city.

 While he was never a minister, he was a member of numerous Commons committees, including the Health and Social Care and Backbench Business Committee.